BoonHianLim/BoonHianLim/README.md

 ### Hi there 👋

+I'm just a normal comp sci student.

+The projects I usually work on are usually utility stuff, school project or random game idea.

+Find me on discord!
 <!--
 **BoonHianLim/BoonHianLim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.